MicrosoftDocs/azure-docs/articles/data-factory/load-office-365-data.md

     ![New Office 365 linked service](./media/load-office-365-data/new-office-365-linked-service.png)

 7. After the linked service is created, you are back in the dataset settings.
-Next to **Table**, choose the down-arrow to expand the list of available Office 365 datasets, and choose "BasicDataSet_v0.Contact_v0" from the drop-down list:
+Next to **Table**, choose the down-arrow to expand the list of available Office 365 datasets, and choose "BasicDataSet_v0.Message_v0" from the drop-down list:

     ![Config Office 365 dataset table](./media/load-office-365-data/edit_dataset.png)

-8. Now go back to the **pipeline** > **Source tab** to continue configure additional properties for Office 365 data extraction.
+8. Now go back to the **pipeline** > **Source tab** to continue configuring additional properties for Office 365 data extraction.
 User scope and user scope filter are optional predicates that you can define to restrict the data you want to extract out of Office 365.
-See Office 365 dataset properties (link to https://docs.microsoft.com/en-us/azure/data-factory/connector-office-365#dataset-properties) section for how you configure these settings.
+See [Office 365 dataset properties](https://docs.microsoft.com/en-us/azure/data-factory/connector-office-365#dataset-properties) section for how you configure these settings.

 9. You are required to choose one of the date filters and provide the start time and end time values.